2020 Assessment Roll Preparation

 In the last week of December, the Assessor’s office mailed out annual property Exemption Claim forms to all known claimants.
-Claims for the Welfare Exemption (for qualifying non-profit agencies, including some church properties), Church Exemption, Historic Aircraft Exemption and the low-income Disabled Veterans’ Exemption must be filed annually.
-The standard Disabled Veterans’ Exemption, Homeowners’ Exemption and Religious Exemptions are all one-time filings.
-Our office does, however, send out an annual questionnaire to existing claimants of the Religious Exemption, to determine if any information has changed.
+Claims for the Welfare Exemption (for qualifying non-profit agencies, including some church properties), Church Exemption, Lessor Exemption, Cemetery Exemption, Library/Museum Exemption, Historic Aircraft Exemption and the low-income Disabled Veterans’ Exemption must be filed annually.
+The basic Disabled Veterans’ Exemption, Homeowners’ Exemption and Religious Exemptions are all one-time filings.
+Our office does, however, send out an annual questionnaire to existing claimants of the Religious Exemption to determine if any information has changed.

-For more information, please click here to see the Exemptions page, or contact our Exemptions Division.
+For more information, please see Exemptions under Assessments on our main webpage, or contact our Exemptions Division.

 Annual Property statement filing requests will be mailed to taxpayers by the end of January.
 All Business owners and existing Agricultural property online filers will receive an instruction/request letter providing them with a BIN (Business Identification Number) necessary to access our online filing system.
 Agricultural Property owners who did not previously file online will receive a paper statement and instructions for online filing.
 I encourage all filers to take advantage of the benefits of online filing.
 Owners of apartment complexes, boats and aircraft will only receive a paper statement.

-For more information please click here to see the Personal Property page, or contact our Business Property division.
+For more information access Personal Property under Assessments on our main webpage, or contact our Business Property division.

 As the elected Assessor of Stanislaus County it is my sworn responsibility to uphold the State's Property Tax Laws.
 Our website is an ongoing part of my commitment to keeping you informed of your rights and responsibilities as property owners in Stanislaus County.
 To contact our office directly please call (209) 525-6461, 8:00 AM to 4:30 PM, Monday through Friday.